vault27/Foundation/crypto.md

 - Receiver should know exactly how many bytes to discard
 - In TLS, the last byte of an encryption block contains padding length, which indicates how many bytes of padding (excluding the padding length byte) there are.
 All padding bytes are set to the same value as the padding length byte.
 This approach enables the receiver to check that the padding is correct
 <img width="502" alt="image" src="https://user-images.githubusercontent.com/116812447/225607064-bff68c8f-069f-4921-a521-4ee8a0c8b193.png">

 - To discard the padding after decryption, the receiver examines the last byte in the data block and removes it.
 After that, he removes the indicated number of bytes while checking that they all have the same value

+### AEAD

+- Authenticated encryption assosiated data
+- Provides encryption + integrity, earlier they did MAC-then-encrypt or encrypt-then-MAC, and now everything is combined
+- TLS supports GCM and CCM authenticated ciphers, but only the former are currently used in practice
+- Most popular: AES-GCM and ChaCha20-Poly1305
+- Almost the same as AES-CBC-HMAC
+- ChaCha20-Poly1305 - ChaCha20 stream cipher and Poly1305 MAC - for use in software - contrary to AES which is slow when hardware support is not available
+- ChaCha20 takes  symmetric key and unique nonce - using them generates a key stream the same size as plaintext - XOR it with plaintext - produce ciphertext - ciphertext and plaintext are the same length
+- AEAD cannot be used in disk encryption and database encrytption

 ## Assymetric encryption